AbhinavOmprakash/snitch/README.md

 These macros creates inline defs of the parameters passed to the functions, and also inside the let bindings of the functions.
 This makes it very "ergonomic" for repl-driven development.
+Calling functions defined using the `defn*`, and `*fn` macros will also define symbols that:
+1. give access to the return value of the functions. `(defn* foo [x y z] ...)` will define `foo<` which holds the return value of calling `foo`.
+2. reconstructs the function call.
+Defining `(defn* foo [x y z] ...)` and then calling `(foo 1 2 3)` will let you reconstruct the call by evaluating `foo>`, you can then evaluate this reconstructed list to repeat the function call.
+This may not seem like a big deal, but then remember that `foo` may be called indirectly from a chain of function calls, so being able to update the `foo` function and re-call it with the last arguments it was called with is quite convenient.

 ## defn*

 defn* walks your clojure form and injects inline defs for all the bindings in the form.
 This includes the arguments as well as bindings inside a let body, and any lambda function.

 ```clojure
 (require '[snitch.core :refer [defn*]])